mayu-live/framework/README.md

 Mayu uses HAML, it's pretty convenient.

+Check out the [HAML Reference][https://haml.info/docs/yardoc/file.reference.html].
+Mayu has some differences with regular HAML to make it work better with a virtual DOM, some of these differences are documented in [./haml-guide.md].

 <img width="451" alt="Screen Shot 2022-10-25 at 15 45 19" src="https://user-images.githubusercontent.com/41148/197878366-459f4a3c-f223-415a-b94a-f39e5719ecd5.png">

 That above code will be transformed into this: